GooFit/GooFit/README.md

 ## Requirements

-* A new version of CMake if using the CMake build.
-Like ROOT, the minimum is 3.4, but tested primarily with 3.6 and newer.
-CMake is incredibly easy to install.
+* A recent version of CMake is required.
+Like [ROOT], the minimum is 3.4, but tested primarily with 3.6 and newer.
+CMake is incredibly easy to install (see below)
   * With CMake, Thrust is downloaded automatically for OpenMP if not found
   * GoogleTest is downloaded automatically
 * A ROOT 6 build highly recommended.